-- Indian resident adult individuals, either singly or jointly (not exceeding three); - Minor through parent / lawful guardian; (please see the note below) - Companies, bodies corporate, public sector undertakings, association of persons or bodies of individuals and societies registered under the Societies Registration Act, 1860; - Partnership Firms constituted under the Partnership Act, 1932; - Limited Liability Partnerships (LLP); - A Hindu Undivided Family (HUF) through its Karta; - Banking Company as defined under the Banking Regulation Act, 1949; - Banks (including Co-operative Banks and Regional Rural Banks) and Financial Institutions; - Public Financial Institution as defined under the Companies Act, 1056. - Insurance Company registered with the Insurance Regulatory and Development Authority (IRDA); - Non-Resident Indians (NRIs) / Persons of Indian Origin (PIO) on full repatriation basis or on non-repatriation basis; - Foreign Portfolio Investors (FPI) (including overseas ETFs, Fund of Funds) registered with SEBI on repatriation basis; - Mutual Funds/ Alternative Investment Funds registered with SFRI - Army, Air Force, Navy and other para-military funds and eligible institutions; - Scientific and Industrial Research Organizations;

-- Provident / Pension / Gratuity and such other Funds as and when permitted to invest; - International Multilateral Agencies approved by the Government of India / RBI; and - The Trustee, AMC or Sponsor or their associates (if eligible and permitted under prevailing laws). - A Mutual Fund through its schemes if permitted by the regulatory authorities. - Special Purpose Vehicles (SPVs) approved by appropriate authority (subject to RBI approval). - Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private Trusts authorized to invest in mutual fund schemes under their trust deeds; - Qualified Foreign Investors subject to the conditions prescribed by SEBI, RBI, Income Tax authorities and the AMC, from time to time on repatriation basis. - Such other individuals/institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations/RBI, etc.
+- Public Financial Institution as defined under the Companies Act, 1956: - Insurance Company registered with the Insurance Regulatory and Development Authority (IRDA); - Non-Resident Indians (NRIs) / Persons of Indian Origin (PIO) on full repatriation basis or on non-repatriation basis; - Foreign Portfolio Investors (FPI) (including overseas ETFs, Fund of Funds) registered with SEBI on repatriation basis; - Mutual Funds/ Alternative Investment Funds registered with SEBI - Army, Air Force, Navy and other para-military funds and eligible institutions; - Scientific and Industrial Research Organizations; - Provident / Pension / Gratuity and such other Funds as and when permitted to invest; - International Multilateral Agencies approved by the Government of India / RBI; and - The Trustee, AMC or Sponsor or their associates (if eligible and permitted under prevailing laws). - A Mutual Fund through its schemes if permitted by the regulatory authorities. - Special Purpose Vehicles (SPVs) approved by appropriate authority (subject to RBI approval). - Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private Trusts authorized to invest in mutual fund schemes under their trust deeds; - Qualified Foreign Investors subject to the conditions prescribed by SEBI, RBI, Income Tax authorities and the AMC, from time to time on repatriation basis. - Such other individuals/institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations/RBI, etc.